 Taking into consideration Resolution 73 (Rev. Hammamet, 2016) - Information and communication technologies, environment and climate change, TSAG would like to request all ITU-T Study Groups to provide an update on any existing ITU-T Recommendations which could allow to assess their implications and the application of best practices in the light of the protection of environment and climate change.
-It is understood that SG5 provides the focal point for all studies related to climate change.
+It is understood that SG5 is the ITU-T lead study group on ICTs related to the environment, climate change, energy efficiency and clean energy, and on circular economy, including e‑waste.

 The deadline to submit this update report is 20 December 2021.
 Please note that the next TSAG meeting will be held from 10 to 14 January 2022.